Riize

 Riize (stylized in all caps; pronounced as "Rise") is a South Korean boy band formed by SM Entertainment.
 The group consists of six members: Shotaro, Eunseok, Sungchan, Wonbin, Sohee, and Anton.
-Originally a seven-piece ensemble, Seunghan departed from the group in October 2024.
+Riize was originally a seven-piece ensemble; Seunghan departed from the group in October 2024.
 They debuted on September 4, 2023, with the single album Get a Guitar.

 Name

 The group's name, Riize, is a name created by combining "Rise", which means "growth", and "Realize", which means "a team that grows together and realizes dreams".

 History

 Pre-debut activities

 Members Shotaro and Sungchan previously debuted in SM's boy group, NCT, being unveiled as part of the lineup in October 2020.
 On July 1, 2022, SM Entertainment introduced Shohei, Eunseok, and Seunghan as part of their SM Rookies lineup.
 In November 2022, it was announced that they would star in the reality show Welcome to NCT Universe, hosted by Shotaro and Sungchan.

 The first mentions of SM's new boy group came on February 3, 2023, when SM released a video detailing the company's future plans with SM 3.0.
 In the video, they explained that the group would be debuting in the fourth quarter of 2023, with the project led by SM Entertainment COO Tak Young-jun.

 On May 24, 2023, SM released a video regarding their future plans for the group, announcing that Shotaro and Sungchan would leave NCT to join the lineup and that Eunseok and Seunghan would be making their debut, and that Shohei would not be debuting.
 On July 11, it was reported that the seven-member boy group were filming their debut music video for a projected September debut.
 In response to media reports about Yoon Sang's son Anton Lee joining the group, SM stated that they would begin revealing information about the group on August 1.
 On July 31, SM confirmed that the group would debut as "Riize" in September.
 On August 1, the member profiles of all seven members were revealed, alongside the group's Instagram.